 THE REASON BEHIND YOUR WHY

 It’s evident when people are passionate about their work.
 They don’t mind staying an hour late to make sure their trade show booth is perfect to the very last detail.
 It is evident that they are truly proud of what their company stands for.
 People want to do business with those who truly care about what they’re selling and about the clients they’re selling to.
 Learn about the people who visit your booth.
 Find out what it is that makes them tick.
 Maybe a product or service you have can help them solve a problem they have.
 By doing this, you can show them that you truly care about them, as well as the product or service you’re selling.
-When your client knows that you care about them as much as you care about what you’re selling, that is when the business relationship can truly begin.
+It doesn’t matter if you are selling a product or service – or selling a business – when your client knows that you care about them as much as you care about what you’re selling, that is when the business relationship can truly begin.

 Our challenge to you…What is the reason behind your why?
 Is it evident that you’re proud of the work you do?
 That will help you attract people to your booth and give you an opportunity to connect with those visiting so you can learn their why.

 Have you heard the saying “a chain is only as strong as its weakest link”?
 If you’re a part of any team, you would probably agree that this statement rings true.
 You have your own set of goals and your own agenda to get done in your trade show booth.
 You have a quota you’d like to reach, whether that is how much product you sell or how many leads you generate.
 But the second you step into that booth, you’re there for the clients who come with their own set of needs.
 Show the people visiting your booth that you’re more interested in learning about their needs than you are about selling your product or service.
 Be client-focused first, business-focused second.
 It’s also important to help support other people on your team.
 Ross said to be sure to give more assists than goals because that’s the type of teammate people want to staff a trade show booth with.
 And that’s the attitude that draws people into your booth as they walk by.